+"Broken!"

-"Yes, ma'am."
-(It made me think of the young man.)
-She uttered the word with an eager look, and with strong emphasis, her hands there for a little while, and slowly took them away as if they were heavy.
+She uttered the word with an eager look, and with strong emphasis, and with a weird smile that had a kind of boast in it.
+Afterwards she kept her hands there for a little while, and slowly took them away as if they were heavy.